Professor Emeritus; Voss-Bascom Professor of Law, Emeritus

 Since 1982 Professor Erlanger has been Review Section Editor of Law and Social Inquiry, where he has solicited and edited over 500 article-length essays representing the great diversity of views in socio-legal studies.
 His own socio-legal research focused on the legal profession -- especially on the careers of lawyers in public interest practice and the socialization of law students -- and on topics related to dispute resolution and to organizational implementation of law.
 Early in his career, he also specialized in the sociology of interpersonal violence.

 From 1993 to 2006 Professor Erlanger served as Reporter for a committee of the State Bar of Wisconsin that prepared a comprehensive revision of the Wisconsin Probate Code (1997 Wis.
 Act 188) which became effective January 1, 1999.
 A lengthy bill containing extensions and technical corrections (2005 Wis.
 Act 216) became effective in April 2006.

 Marital Property, Estate Planning, and Probate

-Guide to Marital Property Classification in Wisconsin, Third Edition.
-State Bar of Wisconsin (Roberson, Erlanger, and Langer).
+- Guide to Marital Property Classification in Wisconsin, Fourth Edition.
+Pinnacle Books, State Bar of Wisconsin (Roberson and Erlanger).